phillwatson/one-stop/event-module/README.md

 library `outbox-lib`.

 #### Events vs Actions
-Events notify listeners that some action has occurred.
-The action is often the change in an entity's state.
+Events notify listeners that something has occurred.
+The event is often the change in an entity's state.
 For example; a new user may have been created, or a user may have given consent to access their bank account.